 In 1920, the Death on the High Seas Act (DOHSA) was enacted by Congress to protect the families of seamen injured while working offshore.
 Under this law, spouses, children, and other dependents are given the ability to pursue legal action if the loss of their loved one could be linked to the negligence of another.
 For example, a family could pursue a claim if the accident was caused by the unseaworthiness of a vessel or careless actions of an employer or crewmember.

 Maritime law is often categorized into two types.
 The first is the compilation of federal statutes passed over the years (such as the Jones Act); the second is vaguer and consists of "common law," which has developed naturally by major court decisions.
 One major component of general maritime law is the doctrine of "maintenance and cure," which is what provides living expenses, lost wages, and medical care to seamen if they become injured or ill while working offshore.

 Maritime law is a highly-complex area of the law—and not every statute will apply to every case.
 For this reason, it is crucial that no time is wasted in contacting a maritime injury lawyer who will be able to provide you access to a wealth of knowledge.
-If you or someone you love has been hurt, we encourage you to contact our team today.
-We proudly serve clients throughout the Gulf, including Texas, Louisiana, Mississippi, and Alabama.
+If you or someone you love has been injured in an offshore accident, we encourage you to contact our attorneys as soon as possible.

 Arnold & Itkin represented nearly a third of the crewmembers injured in the Deepwater Horizon explosion.